Black-Photon/black-photon.github.io/_posts/2020-03-31-programming.md

 Thus, the plan is to release a specification of a problem to solve and what language I plan to use at the start of the month.
 At the end of the month I'll show off my solution as well as how it works and what I've learned.
 If you have a language suggestion or want to simply follow along, feel free!

-You can find the first challenge over [here](/language-of-the-month/04-20/)
+You can find all the challenges over [here](/language-of-the-month/)